mattst/sublime-single-trailing-new-line/README.md

 #### Command Palette

-The package includes 2 command palette commands:
+The package includes several command palette commands:

 - `Single Trailing New Line` - ensure there is exactly one trailing newline at the end of the file.
 When run from the command palette the plugin will work with all files, the settings file will be ignored.

+- `Single Trailing New Line: Add Syntax` - adds the full syntax name of the current file to the syntax list setting (`enable_for_syntaxes_list`).

-- `Copy Syntax Name` - copies the full syntax name of the current file into the clipboard.
-This is to help users to get full syntax names quickly and easily for use in the settings file.
+- `Single Trailing New Line: Copy Syntax` - copies the full syntax name of the current file into the clipboard.

-#### Key Binding
+#### Key Bindings

 When run from a key binding the plugin will work with all files, the settings file will be ignored.